 What Are The Symptoms of The P0135 Code?

-The symptoms of this trouble code are fairly mild.
+The symptoms of this trouble code are relatively mild.
 In fact, you may not notice any drivability issues.
 The typical signs you’ll see from your car are:

 - Activation of the check engine light